bcgov/ghg-emissions-indicator/README.md

 ### Code
-There are four core scripts that are required for the indicator, they need to be run in order:
+There are three core scripts that are required for the indicator, they need to be run in order:

-- 01_clean.R
-- 02_analysis.R
+- 01_load.R
-- 03_visualize.R
+- 02_clean.R
-- 04_output.R
+- 03_output.R

 The `run_all.R` script can be `source`ed to run it all at once.